 Smart meetings work for everyone’s calendar.
 They occur at the perfect time and place for all attendees.
 A meeting’s time and place plays an integral role in its success, yet meeting coordination isn’t always easy.
 When scheduling across multiple time zones, teams, and available work hours, setting up a meeting can feel like a massive headache.

 To spend less time coordinating meetings and more time focused on high-value tasks, enlist the help of tech.
-Leveraging a Meeting Optimization Engine to automate scheduling (and handle many other tasks) makes a world of a difference.
+Leveraging meeting scheduling software to set the meeting at the right time with the right people makes a world of a difference.

 Coordinating meetings at the “right time” also means reaching the perfect balance between scheduling too many and not enough meetings.
 This involves identifying which discussions require scheduling time on your team’s calendar, and which can be handled asynchronously.
 Get into the habit of using tools such as Slack for quick back-and-forth communication, and Asana for short project status updates.
 Your meeting attendees will never again think, “Did this really need to be a meeting?”